-25 VS Code Extensions That Actually Make a Difference in 2026
+25 VS Code Extensions Worth Installing in 2026

 A curated list of 25 VS Code extensions that genuinely improve developer productivity, with settings tips and workflow recommendations.

 Now I run exactly 25 extensions.
-Each one has earned its place by solving a genuine problem in my daily workflow.
-I have organized them into categories, and for each one I will tell you exactly why it matters, what it actually does, and any settings tweaks that make it better.
+Each one has earned its place.
+I've organized them into categories, and for each one I'll explain why it matters, what it actually does, and any settings tweaks that make it better.

-If you are running VS Code with zero extensions or with a hundred extensions, this list should help you find the right balance.
+Whether you're running VS Code with zero extensions or with a hundred, this list should help you find a reasonable middle ground.
+Though honestly?
+I think most developers would be better off with fewer extensions, not more.

 AI and Code Assistance